 After coffee spread to the Middle East European travelers brought back stories of an unusual dark black beverage.
 By the 17th century, coffee was becoming popular across the continent.

 Since Italy does not produce any coffee, the best coffee in the world does not come from Italy.
 They can however be seen as the inventors of modern coffee.
 Espresso originated in an italian kitchen and most modern versions of coffee are espresso based.

 Espresso is a specially brewed coffee made by pushing hot water through a layer of finely ground coffee.
 The water is pushed with a high pressure extracting the caffeine and natural oils.
 Some of the natural oils in the coffee give espresso it’s richness and strength.
 It is not stronger than coffee made by the drip method.
 The extraction method results in more caffeine extraction.

 My well worn Bialetti Moka Pot.
 This stove top coffee pot is the original Italian way to make espresso style coffee.
 It was a present from an Italian friend and is my favorite way to prepare coffee.
-Coffee around the world

 I have drunk thousands of cups of coffee all over the world and coffee in Italy is still my favourite.
 I don’t know where beans for the famous Italian coffee, Lavazza and Illy are sourced but it always makes superb quality espresso coffee.
 This great coffee is now available in supermarkets all over the world.

-I bought a Bialetti mocha pot in Italy, still my favourite way of preparing coffee.
+I bought a Bialetti mocha pot in Italy, still my favorite way of preparing coffee.
 As a traveler my Aeropress is indispensable to me.
 A small, light appliance for making top quality espresso anywhere on the go!